benhyland/personal-site/pages/cv.md

 May 2013 onwards:
 Developer at **[LMAX Exchange](http://www.lmax.com/)**

-* Development of new features and performance improvements in order matching, monitoring, and market data and trade reporting
+* Development of new features in order matching, monitoring, and market data and trade reporting
+* General performance improvements, but especially market data generation and cpu affinity

 * * * * *